About the Blog

 THE BLOG

 So why blog?
 It's true, there's definitely an attention whore in me that enjoys the idea of people reading/paying attention to something I do but I don't think that will get me particularly far.
 In reality, this blog is a place of exploration for me.
-It's an opportunity for me to reflect on things that I'm doing (such as running, reading, edumacating) or new projects and challenges I'm interested in.
+It's an opportunity for me to reflect on things that I'm doing (such as running, reading, thinking in conversation with folks, edumacating) or new projects and challenges I'm interested in.
 I also love the idea of a dialogue with any and all that stop by this blog.
 I wish I could say the blog had a specific purpose, but it has morphed regularly over the years from something I use with my students, to somewhere I post miscellaneous thoughts to somewhere I post updates on my projects.
 That's part of why I like the blog because it is such a flexible space and I take full advantage of that.

 I don't anticipate much of what I write to be profound.
 It's more a mixture of observations, experiences, thoughts, reviews, and ideas that I feel like putting into words.
 I also don't think all of what I say will be set in stone, but more like a launching point for discussing the topic.
 I'm channeling my thoughts but with hopes that others will channel theirs and through that, learning and growth will occur.
 It sounds a lil wishy-washy, sure.
 But it's how I've come to enjoy the most rewarding experiences.
 That being said, if you read something here that grabs your attention, I encourage you to comment, email, or share out the post with others.